ALWAYS HOPE FOR A BETTER FUTURE!

 For too long, we have stood by while our health care system has frayed at the seams.
 While there has been excuse after excuse to delay reform, the price of care has gone up for individuals, for business, and for the government.
 This time must be different.
 This is the moment when we must reform health care so that we can build a new foundation for our economy to grow; for our people to thrive; and for our country to pursue a responsible and sustainable path.
 Thank you.

-President Barack Obama Weekly Address June 6th, 2009 (Video/Transcript)
+Remarks of President Barack Obama Weekly Address Saturday, June 6, 2009

 Over the past few days, I’ve been traveling through the Middle East and Europe working to renew our alliances, enhance our common security, and propose a new partnership between the United States and the Muslim world.